 Dublin school to defy Government decision to reopen for Leaving Cert students

-Alexandra College principal says: ‘I think we’ll be the first of many not to reopen’

-Alexandra College, Co Dublin, will not reopen for Leaving Certificate students.
-File photograph: Eric Luke
+Alexandra College in Milltown, south Dublin, said it would not reopen for Leaving Certificate students.

 A Dublin secondary school has announced that it will defy the Government decision to reopen schools three days a week for Leaving Certificate students.

-Alexandra College in Milltown, Co Dublin, has told parents and students that a partial reopening would pose unacceptable health risks.
+Alexandra College in Milltown, south Dublin, has told parents and students that a partial reopening would pose unacceptable health risks.

 Principal Barbara Ennis said: “I honestly believe we’ve made the right decision and I would be very surprised if the Government does not reverse the move to reopen schools.
 Many other schools are up in arms.
 I think we’ll be the first of many not to reopen.”